Wells Fargo mortgage review

 Also, for conventional loans, compare these lenders and lender marketplaces by the type of home loan you’re searching for, state availability and minimum credit score.
 Select See rates to provide the company with basic property and financial details for personalized rates.

 Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 Wells Fargo reviews and complaints

-Reviews for this lender are mixed, but trend toward negative.
+Overall reviews for this lender are mixed but trend toward negative.
 First-time homebuyers recommend Wells Fargo for its thorough guidance through the home loan process.
 Other borrowers praise its mortgage specialists for their professionalism and helpful advice over the phone.

 Compare the benefits and drawbacks of a mortgage with Wells Fargo.

 - Low down payment.
 Get a conventional fixed-rate mortgage with a down payment as low as 3%.